The Writer's Corner

 cup last.
 “Johnny and Colleen stopped by and told us of the baby

 and said there were complications.
 Is the baby doing okay,

 Mark?” she asked.

 “For now, Thadd states it’s still touch and go…” Mark’s voice

 “And Hope is going to be okay?”
 Lou asked.

-best to make sure they’re all taken care of properly, this time.”
+best to make sure they’re all taken care of properly, this

-occupied.
-Ye’ll be staying here at the hotel tonight,” Lou declared.
+became occupied.
+Ye’ll be staying here at the hotel tonight,”

-restaurant.
+the restaurant.
 Though Mark had only picked at the food on his

 “Abigail?”
 Mark queried.